PascalHas/student_alcohol_analysis_r/README.md

 ## Usage

+### Create dataset path
+In order to use the .qmd or .r Files you need to download the dataset from [Kaggle](https://www.kaggle.com/datasets/uciml/student-alcohol-consumption/data) and put it into a subfolder of the repository.
+So your structure has to look like: student_alcohol_analysis_r/dataset/student_mat.csv and student_alcohol_analysis_r/dataset/student_por.csv.

 ### Importing and Running the `.qmd` File

 The `.qmd` (Quarto Markdown) file contains the main documentation and code chunks for the analysis.
 Quarto is an open-source scientific and technical publishing system that allows for dynamic, reproducible documents.